ablelib/android-demo/README.md

 Clicking the "Delete" button next to specific device will remove that device from our phone completely.
 Again, just a single call to `AbleDeviceStorage.remove(...)`does the job.
 We can pass either device address or `AbleDevice` object.

 ### Communication
 Communication tab, like storage tab, shows all previously paired devices.
 It also lets you to connect to those devices and discover their services and characteristics.
-There are also some tools which you can use to test **BlePeripheral**.

 ![](https://github.com/ablelib/android-demo/blob/develop/screenshots/comm_list.jpg?raw=true)